 The Transportation Modernization Act (the Act) received Royal Assent on May 23, 2018.
 It will amend the Coasting Trade Act so vessel owners can move their empty containers between places in Canada without a coasting trade licence.

 - address the shortage of empty containers available for trade

-This bill also proposes amendments to the Canada Marine Act to allow Canada Port Authorities to access funding provided through the Canada Infrastructure Bank.
+The Act also amends the Canada Marine Act so Canada Port Authorities may access funding through the Canada Infrastructure Bank.